stellafultz/photo_grade/README.md

 ## Usage & Controls

 - Click a photo to set it as the color reference
-- Right-click (or long-press) any photo for options — open larger, download graded, download unedited, copy hex
+- Right-click (or long-press) any photo for options (open larger, download graded, download unedited, copy hex)
 - Scroll or drag the carousel

 | | |